About Meignanam

 Thillai Senthil Prabu – Founder, Ananda Chaitanya Foundation

-He is formally trained in Saiva Siddhanta, holding the Siddhanta Pulavar certification from Coimbatore Manivasagar Mandram under Pulavar Chenniyappanar, and remains a lifelong student of the tradition.
-He draws deep inspiration from classical masters such as Patanjali, Thirumoolar, Meikandar, Ramakrishna Paramahamsa, Vivekananda, and Ramana Maharshi.
+He has undergone formal study in Saiva Siddhanta, receiving the Siddhanta Pulavar certification from Coimbatore Manivasagar Mandram under Pulavar Chenniyappanar, and remains a lifelong student of the tradition.

-“Renunciation is not about withdrawal from the world — it is the ability to act with inner freedom.
-True liberation is found in selfless action guided by meditative clarity.”
+“Renunciation is not withdrawal from the world, but the ability to act within it with inner freedom.
+True liberation lies in action guided by clarity.”

 Guru Lineage & Inspirations - A Personal account